berouques/Waveshare-ESP32-S3-Touch-AMOLED-2.06_Micropython/README.md

   Draw a circle with the middle point (x, y) with the radius r of the color.

+  - `fill_ellipse(x, y, rx, ry, color)`

+  Draw an ellipse with the middle point (x, y) with radius rx & ry and fill it with the color.

+- `ellipse(x, y, rx, ry, color)`

+  Draw an ellipse with the middle point (x, y) with the radius rx & ry of the color.

 - `bitmap(x0, y0, x1, y1, buf)`

   Bitmap the content of a bytearray buf filled with color565 values starting from (x0, y0) to (x1, y1).
 Currently, the user is responsible for the provided buf content.